greenstevester/cornerstone/README.md

 * Milligram - a tiny css library (<2k) that you can enhance or replace when/if you find you need something more.
 * Non-trivial example code showing all of the key features

+That said I think this is a good stack that should allow to build simple or complex SPAs without any of the complexity and overhead of the big frameworks.

 ## Usage
 ### Setup